Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Introduction

 \section{Introduction}

-With the advent of large language models (LLMs)~\citep{achiam2023gpt,dubey2024llama3}, LLM-based text-to-SQL is emerging as the next-generation interface for database users~\citep{hong2024next}.
-Typically, text-to-SQL frameworks employ a two-step process: first linking database schema elements (tables and columns) to user queries, then generating the corresponding SQL statements.
-However, the accurate SQL generation requires the linking to the correct schema elements, meaning that errors in early stages are inevitably propagated to later SQL generation.
-For instance, inaccurate schema linking---such as overlooking relevant schema elements or linking to irrelevant ones---will lead to incorrect SQL statements.
+With the advent of large language models (LLMs)~\cite{achiam2023gpt,dubey2024llama3}, LLM-based text-to-SQL is emerging as the next-generation database interface for unskilled users~\cite{hong2024next}.
+Typically, text-to-SQL frameworks employ a two-stage process: first linking user queries to database schema elements (tables and columns), then generating the corresponding SQL statements.
+Accurate SQL generation relies on correctly identifying these schema elements, since errors in this initial linking phase inevitably propagate to subsequent SQL construction.
+Inaccurate schema linking, such as overlooking relevant schema elements or linking to irrelevant ones, consistently produces erroneous SQL.
+This challenge is shown in Fig~\ref{fig:intro-figure_text-to-SQL}.
+When using CodeS-15B, a pre-trained LLM for SQL generation, on the BIRD-dev benchmark, there is a significant 14.91\% performance gap between state-of-the-art schema linking methods and ground-truth linking results.
+Consequently, enhancing schema linking accuracy represents a critical research frontier with significant potential to advance text-to-SQL capabilities.

-Recent state-of-the-art text-to-SQL models tend to focus primarily on final SQL generation while employing relatively simplistic schema linking strategies or neglecting it.
-DTS-SQL~\citep{pourreza2024dtssql} finetunes a local LLM to select relevant tables based on user queries.
-Solid-SQL~\citep{liu-etal-2025-solid} present a data augmentation method for the finetuning of Schema linking method.
-Chess~\citep{talaei2024chess} and CodeS~\citep{li2024codes} use semantic-based retrieval models to enhance the schema linking process by retrieving relevant information from databases.
-RSL-SQL~\citep{cao2024rsl} introduces a bidirectional approach to simplify the full schema.
-E-SQL~\citep{qu2024before} and \citep{maamari2024death} assert that schema linking remains challenging for current LLMs and thus directly use the full schema as input for SQL generation.

-Even though schema linking is crucial, current widely used metrics, such as Precision and Recall~\citep{li2023resdsql,li2024codes,qu2024before}, cannot adequately evaluate instances when relevant elements are missing.
-As demonstrated in Figure~\ref{fig:motivation}, missing a single relevant table or column can significantly decrease the accuracy of SQL generation, yet still result in high Recall and Precision scores.
-Because Recall does not significantly penalize the model as long as the majority of the relevant elements are identified, allowing it to achieve an artificially high score, even when crucial elements are missing.
-Similarly, regardless of the severity of the missing, as long as the number of correctly linked elements is proportionally high compared to the total predicted relevant elements, the model can achieve an unreasonably high Precision score.
-This discrepancy distorts the assessment of a schema linking model’s effectiveness, potentially hindering progress in text-to-SQL development.